BEDFORD GROUP OF INTERNAL DRAINAGE BOARDS

 ANNUAL ESTIMATES AND BUDGETARY CONTROL:

 The RFO shall, each financial year, prepare estimates of income and expenditure for the ensuing financial year.
-Such estimates together with such summaries or reports as are necessary shall be submitted to the Boards in order that the rates and council levies for the ensuing year may be determined.
+Such estimates together with such summaries or reports as are necessary shall be submitted to the Boards in order that the rates and council special levies for the ensuing year may be determined.

-The RFO shall report to each regular meeting of the Joint Management Committee on the receipts and payments for the financial year to date, showing comparison with the budget.
+The RFO shall report to each regular meeting of the Joint Management Committee on the Income and Expenditure for the financial year to date, showing comparison with the budget.

 Capital Development/Commuted Sum Reserve – the Boards may hold ring-fenced funds for income received from developers and others for the long term to provide for future capital and maintenance works.

 General Reserve – each Member Board may hold a general reserve approximately equal to one times its annual rates and special levy income.
 It is recognized that in some circumstances reserves in excess of this may be appropriate given the urban nature of the Boards’ Districts and the increased cost of undertaking works, both routine and in an emergency, in urban areas.